yearn/ydata/README.md

 ### Usage Examples

-You could check out some usage examples of the Vault-level Risk project at the `examples` directory.
+You could check out some usage examples of the Vault-level Risk project in the `examples` directory.

 ```
 ts-node examples/vault-risk.ts